mongodb/specifications/source/crud/crud.rst

 Database-level aggregation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The server supports several collection-less aggregation source stages like ``$currentOp`` and ``$listLocalSessions``.
-The shell allows users to run ``db.aggregate``, which uses a value of 1 as the collection name and executes the operation against the entire database.
+The database aggregate command requires a collection name of 1 for collection-less source stages.
 Drivers support for database-level aggregation will allow users to receive a cursor from these collection-less aggregation source stages.

 Write
 -----